 A pooled asset trust contains the resources of the disabled person but is established and managed by a not-for-profit company.
 Although the individual's funds can only be spent on his or her behalf, the company "pools" the funds of all the participants into one trust that it then manages and invests.
 Like the self-settled trusts, a pooled asset trust must be created for the sole benefit of the disabled person by a parent, grandparent, legal guardian, or the court.
 Also, like the self-settled trust, any amount that remains in the disabled person's account when he or she dies is used to repay the state any Medicaid costs related to the individual's care during his or her life.

-A trustee is the person selected to be in charge of administering the funds in the trust.
+A trustee is a person selected to be in charge of administering the funds in the trust.
 This should be someone you know who will only act in the best interest of the disabled person.
 Often third-party special needs trusts are part of the estate planning process, and so the trustee is named in the will that established the trust.

 In order to qualify as a special needs trust, it must have been created for the sole benefit of the disabled person.
 This means that there cannot be any other named beneficiary in the trust instrument and the trust can not have been created to benefit the person who created it (for example, to dispose of excess assets).